wiseodd/wiseodd.github.io/src/content/post/wagtail-dev-env.md

 ---
-title: 'Setting Up Wagtail Development Environment'
+title: "Setting Up Wagtail Development Environment"
-description: 'My experience on building a blog using Wagtail CMS, with zero Django knowledge.
-I’ll walk you through from scratch up until the blog is live'
+description: "My experience on building a blog using Wagtail CMS, with zero Django knowledge.
+I’ll walk you through from scratch up until the blog is live"
 publishDate: 2015-06-21 06:52:00
 tags: [python, programming, web]
 ---